dawdleryang/object_detection/README.md

 This repository is forked and modified from tensorflow object detection model.

-To run baseline code for the hachathon, you may follow the instruction below:
+To run baseline code for the hackathon, you may follow the instruction below:

 1) # fork / mirror this repository
     !!!important: make it as your own private repository and assign right to YITU admin!!!